Fjolle/Using-statistical-models-to-assess-the-impact-of-weather-conditions-on-bicycling-behavior/README.md

   For the dependent variable analyzed, there was an average 2266 trips per hour with a standard deviation of 1304.
 The average trip duration was 19.6 minutes with a range of as short as 8 minutes to 514 minutes.
 Independent variables included both weather related variables and non-weather related control variables.
 London recorded a wide range of temperatures during 2019 spanning from -3.2 °C to 37 °C. The average humidity is London during 2019 was 65% and a standard deviation of 17%.
 The average wind speed was 8 MPH defined as a "gentle breeze".
 Rain in London was observed 16% of the year.

+<a name="Preliminary analysis of the relationship between bike journeys and weather"></a>
-# Preliminary analysis of the relationship between bike journeys and weather
+### Preliminary analysis of the relationship between bike journeys and weather

   The relationship between daily number of bike trips and average daily temperature is depicted in the figure below.
 Bike trips pick up as the temperatures increase.
 We can notice a few outlier days explained by adverse weather impacts that day.
 June 12, 2019, for exmaple, only saw xx trips, because ...
 A drop in bike ridership can be seen during the period of extreme heat between July xx, 2019 and August xx, 2019.
 Days with low ridership can also be explained for reasons other than weather, such as only xx trips on Christmas Day.